lmfit/lmfit-py/doc/parameters.rst

 .. method:: valuesdict(self)

-   return an ordered dictionary of name:value pairs for each Parameter.
+   return an ordered dictionary of name:value pairs containing the :attr:`name` and :attr:`value` of a Parameter.

-   This is distinct from the Parameters itself, as it has values of the Parameeter values, not the full Parameter object.
+   This is distinct from the :class:`Parameters` itself, as the dictionary values are not :class:`Parameeter` objects, just the :attr:`value`.

-   This can be a very convenient way to get Parameter values in a objective function.
+   This can be a very convenient way to get updated values in a objective function.

 Simple Example
 ==================

-Putting it all together, a simple example of using a dictionary of :class:`Parameter` objects and :func:`minimize` might look like this:
+Using :class:`Parameters`` and :func:`minimize` function (discussed in the next chapter) might look like this:

 .. literalinclude:: ../examples/doc_basic.py